Volunteers Make It Happen!

 (with training in approved methodologies) performing restorative cleaning of headstones and memorials

-Capturing written and oral records of the cemeteries, their role in historic black Georgetown, and the deceased - for archive records and use in media, education materials, and reports
+Capturing written and oral records of the cemeteries, their role in historic black Georgetown, and records of the deceased - for archive records and use in media, education materials, and reports

 Updating and enhancing information presented on this website and social media